Modern Slavery Statement

 • We completed training for all senior leaders, delivered by Unseen UK, covering the key risk factors, how to identify warning signs and how to mitigate modern slavery in practice.

-• We are undertaking Supplier Compliance Audits (using GLAA standards) for our existing temporary labour suppliers and pre-engagement audits for all new potential agency partnerships.
-The business has long operated an Engaged Ethics programme (see website for details) to support cocoa farmers and their families, and positively affect environmental and labour conditions.
+• We undertake Supplier Compliance Audits (using GLAA standards) for our existing temporary labour suppliers and pre-engagement audits for all new potential agency partnerships.
+The business has long operated an Engaged Ethics programme (see website for details) to support cocoa farmers and their families to positively affect environmental and labour conditions.

-• In the year we have further developed our enhanced programme - the Gentle Farming Charter, which aims to achieve increased farm incomes from funded best practice initiatives aimed to increases yields, price premiums and improved sustainability of land use, with a goal of zero child or forced labour.
+• In the year we have further developed our enhanced programme - the Gentle Farming Project, which aims to achieve increased farm incomes from funded best practice initiatives aimed to increase yields, farmer income and improved sustainability of land use, with a goal of zero child or forced labour.

-• In return for receiving increased payments for cacao along with yield improving resource “on farm”, farmers sign up to the charter, which outlines sustainable farming practices and prohibits modern slavery and illegal child labour.
-Independent third-party visits are undertaken to each farm annually ongoing.
+• In return for receiving increased payments for cacao along with yield improving resource “on farm”, farmers sign up to the charter, which outlines sustainable farming practices and forbids modern slavery and illegal child labour.
+Third-party visits are undertaken annually and industry best practice of CLMRS put in place where risks and occurrences are identified.

 • Governance structure

-The Executive Board have responsibility and accountability for adherence to the Modern Slavery act.
+The Exec have responsibility and accountability for adherence to the Modern Slavery act.
 Specific activity is delegated to the Directors and Heads of Department with assurance provided in the form of reports to the Board and regular assessment of risks.

 Each Executive Director has responsibility for ensuring compliance with the act within their business area.